New Camper FAQ

 Since we can’t tour camp at drop off, can we visit before camp?

 Yes!
 We love taking campers and prospective campers on tours.
 Just let us know if you’ll be in the area and we’ll set up a time to visit.
-We also have multiple events at camp throughout the winter and spring where we offer camp tours, and Zoom “Open Houses” for those who live too far away to visit.
+We also have multiple events at camp throughout the winter and spring where we offer camp tours, and online “Open Houses” for those who live too far away to visit.

 How can I communicate with my child when they are at camp?

 We are living in an age where technology allows us instant and constant contact.
 Hosmer Point is a place where campers take a step back and unplug.
-There is no cell phone coverage at camp.
+There is limited cell phone coverage at camp.
 Cell phones, ipads, and other electronic devices are not allowed on camp.
 We believe that having an independent experience at camp is a big part of what helps children grow and mature from their time at Hosmer Point.

 Our office staff and camp directors are always available by phone or email, so if you feel concerned, get in touch.
 We are always happy to provide updates on how your child is doing.
+If your camper has a problem, we will work to help them sort it out - a great way to build independence and self-advocacy skills!
+However, if the camper asks to talk with a parent, we will let you know and can set a time for them to call home from the office.

 What about laundry and getting clean clothes?